A Middle Path for On-Premises LLM Deployment: Preserving Privacy Without Sacrificing Model Confidentiality: Experiments

 \subsection{Experimental Settings}

 We begin by introducing our experimental setups.
 Details can be found in Appendix~\ref{append:Experiment}.

 \textbf{Models.} We consider \textbf{five} open-source, decoder-only structured LLMs with various architectures.
-Specifically, we select Llama2-70B-chat, Llama2-7B-chat~\cite{llama2}, Mistral-7B-v0.1~\cite{mistral}, Phi-2~\cite{phi3}, and Phi-1.5~\cite{phi1-5}.
+Specifically, we select Llama2-70B-chat, Llama2-7B-chat~\citep{llama2}, Mistral-7B-v0.1~\citep{mistral}, Phi-2~\citep{phi3}, and Phi-1.5~\citep{phi1-5}.
 We designate these pre-trained models as the base models for adaptation and victims in model distillation attacks.

 \textbf{Attack Methods.} We distill models produced by different protection approaches using three attack methods: FT-all, FT-closed and SEM.
-Following~\cite{bert-vulnerable}, a diverse attack set is required for full distillation.
-Therefore, we merge data evenly from two general datasets, MMLU~\cite{mmlu} and Alpaca 52k~\cite{alpacaDataset}, resulting in a 51k combined set.
+Following~\citep{bert-vulnerable}, a diverse attack set is required for full distillation.
+Therefore, we merge data evenly from two general datasets, MMLU benchmark~\citep{mmlu} and Alpaca 52k~\citep{alpacaDataset}, resulting in a 51k combined set.
+Additionally, we build four larger general datasets (100k–500k) to strengthen the attack.

-\textbf{Baselines.} We evaluate the effectiveness of SOLID by comparing it with three baselines: DarkneTZ~\cite{mo2020darknetz}, SAP-DP, and the fully-secured approach~\cite{Semiopen1}.
-DarkneTZ protects only the final decoder layer while the SAP~\cite{SAP} framework exposes the first six decoder layers and secures the rest.
-SAP-DP extends SAP by adding Laplace noise to model outputs to enhance protection~\cite{SAP-DP-supp}.
-The fully-secured approach represents the extreme, securing all layers for maximal security.
+\textbf{Baselines.} We compare SOLID with three baselines: SAP-DP, the fully-secured approach~\citep{Semiopen1}, and DarkneTZ~\citep{mo2020darknetz}.
+The SAP~\citep{SAP} framework exposes the first six decoder layers and secures the rest.
+SAP-DP extends SAP by adding Laplace noise to model outputs to enhance protection~\citep{SAP-DP-supp}.
+The fully-secured approach represents the extreme, securing all layers for maximal security, while DarkneTZ protects only the final decoder layer.

-\textbf{Implementation Details of SOLID.} We apply the SOLID algorithm to identify the smallest secure set \( I \) such that \( R(I) \leq (1+\varepsilon)R([L]) \).
+{\textbf{Implementation Details of SOLID.}} We apply the SOLID algorithm to identify the smallest secure set \( I \) such that \( R(I) \leq (1+\varepsilon)R([L]) \).
 To calculate distillation difficulty (DD), we use cross-entropy loss and approximate the expectation over samples distributed on the general domain and randomly initialized secured parameters.
-This is done using a 1,500-sample evaluation set randomly sampled from the MMLU and Alpaca 52k, with secured parameters initialized via Xavier initialization and averaged over three random seeds (20, 42, 1234).
+This is done using a 1,500-sample evaluation set randomly sampled from the MMLU benchmark and Alpaca 52k, with secured parameters initialized via Xavier initialization and averaged over three random seeds (20, 42, 1234).
 In our experiments, we find that \(\varepsilon = 0.05\) yields optimal performance.